jayesh2039/User_Managment/README.md

 Install the cryptography library: pip install cryptography

 --> Running the Script :
-Save the script to a file named user_management.py and run it using Python:
+Save the script to a file named user_management.py and run it using Python

+`python user_management.py`